fastforwardlabs/few-shot-text-classification/README.md

 ```
 fewshot
 ├── data
+│   ├── loaders.py
-│   └── loaders.py
+│   └── utils.py
 ├── embeddings
 │    ├── transformer_embeddings.py
 │    └── word_embeddings.py
 ├── models
-│    ├── few-shot.py
+│    ├── few_shot.py
-│    └── on-the-fly.py
+│    └── on_the_fly.py
-├── metrics.py
-├── predictions.py
+├── eval.py
 └── utils.py
 ```
 The `data/loaders.py` is used in all scripts and notebooks, containing code that returns a specialized `Dataset` object that makes it easier to handle the original text, embeddings, and labels simultaneously.

 The latent text embedding method relies on first embedding text with Sentence-BERT before performing any other steps.
 This code is found under `embeddings/transformer_embeddings.py`.
 More sophisticated methods incorporate word embeddings to augment the Sentence-BERT embeddings, and this code is under `embeddings/word_embeddings.py`.

-There are two regimes in which we perform text classification and we include a model for each. `models/few-shot.py` contains code to train a model that incorporates _some_ labeled data, while `models/on-the-fly.py` computes a model that performs classification with _no labeled data at all_.
+There are two regimes in which we perform text classification and we include a model for each. `models/few_shot.py` contains code to train a model that incorporates _some_ labeled data, while `models/on_the_fly.py` computes a model that performs classification with _no labeled data at all_.

-We also provide helper functions for generating predictions and computing metrics such as basic accuracy. `utils.py` contains additional helper functions for I/O and serializing data.
+We also provide helper functions for generating predictions and computing metrics such as basic accuracy in `eval.py`. `utils.py` contains additional helper functions for I/O and serializing data.

 ### `scripts`